KatherineMichel/portfolio/doc/2024-recap.md

 #### New Furnishings

-I picked out new furnishings for my apartment.
+After leasing furnishings for my apartment for a years, I stopped the lease and picked out my own.

-I chose a washable, Ruggable rug called Patchwork Boho as the centerpiece.
+I couldn't resist the washable, Ruggable rug Patchwork Boho.
 I like the multi-colors and warm, relaxing look.

 ![](2024-recap-images/patchwork-boho.jpg)